 Old caps smell nasty when you heat them up.
 They have a fishy smell to them.

 I then cleaned off all the pads with some isopropyl alcohol to remove the grime.

 The alcohol did a nice job of cleaning them up.

 I then soldered all the new caps into place.
 I didn't bother to unsolder the leads from the two axial caps.
 I just cut the leads and then soldered the new ones to the old leads.

 Fingers crossed.
 First boot.
 Ugh!
 What is that?

 After a closer inspection, I found two caps that had a single lead that wasn't adequately soldered to the pad.
 I touched them up again and put the machine back together and popped in a floppy.

 I then reinstalled the hard drive and powered it back up.
-The Mac sill booted up with the bus error.
-So, it wasn't a failing logicboard due to leaky caps.
+The Mac still booted up with the bus error.
+So it wasn't a failing logicboard due to leaky caps.
 Just to make sure it wasn't the hard drive, I threw it into another machine.
 That one booted up and gave me an "out of memory" error.
 What is going on?